 If they were the golden child, your parents would have placed no boundaries on their behaviour and often given them what they wanted whenever they wanted it.
 The parents will want to use the golden child as a reward for their own achievements.

-If the golden child was good looking intelligent, be it academically, sport, musical, creative, your parents will have played close attention to these achievements, pushing them for more and better.
+If the golden child was good-looking and intelligent, be it academically, in sport, musical, or creative, your parents will have played close attention to these achievements, pushing them for more and better.

 You may remember growing up that your narcissistic sibling bullied you, Intimidated you, stole from you and downright terrorised you.
 If you spoke out, your narcissistic parents might have them blame you, or none narcissistic parents might come out with. ” have patience.
 You know what they’re like.” or ”Could you just try getting along.”

-They may have threatened you not to tell others, and you’ll have been that terrified you wouldn’t have done.
+They may have threatened you not to tell others, and you’ll have been that terrified you wouldn’t have done it.

-Now and again, when they wanted something from you, or they wanted to use you for something, they would have played nice, as all narcissists do, just to confuse you even more.
+Now and again, when they wanted something from you, or they wanted to use you for something, they would play nice, as all narcissists do, just to confuse you even more.